Analysis | Winners and losers from the 2020 election

 But even if you set aside the causes, the fact is that the 2020 election put a true progressive agenda on hold.
 Biden will very likely have to deal with a Republican-controlled Senate.
 He’ll also very likely be working with the smallest House majority in 20 years.
 That doesn’t exactly pave the way for the public option, the Green New Deal and packing the Supreme Court.

 In some ways, that could be a blessing in disguise for Biden.
-He has clearly been reluctant to embrace some of the policies advocated by his party’s left flank, and now he can very credibly argue they’re not even worth trying, because they have almost no chance of passage.
-Those thing probably wouldn’t have passed before, either, but now it’s abundantly clear.
+He has clearly been reluctant to embrace some of the policies advocated by his party’s left flank, and now he can very credibly argue that they’re not even worth trying, because they have almost no chance of passage.
+Those things probably wouldn’t have passed before, either, but now it’s abundantly clear.

 The real question for the Democratic Party now is how much they can tamp down the fervor among this group, which is unlikely to be chastened under any circumstances.
-It gave Biden plenty of latitude when the name of the game was winning the presidency, first and foremost, but now they have some power, they’ll want to try to exercise it.
+It gave Biden plenty of latitude when the name of the game was winning the presidency, first and foremost, but now that they have some power, they’ll want to try to exercise it.
 It’ll remain a major and constant challenge for Biden and House Speaker Nancy Pelosi (D-Calif.).

 Martha McSally